 24. Mercyhurst University

-Mercyhurst University’s Ridge College of Intelligence Studies & Applied Sciences offers a BA in Intelligence Studies that is considered as one of the best degrees for intelligence analysis in Pennsylvania.
+Mercyhurst University’s Ridge College of Intelligence Studies & Applied Sciences offers a BA in Intelligence Studies which is considered one of the best degrees for intelligence analysis in Pennsylvania.
 Classes for this bachelor’s degree in intelligence studies include nonproliferation analysis, climate change, and national security, financial intelligence analysis, market research & primary intelligence, law & ethics for law enforcement intelligence, social media intelligence and analysis, and data visualization, plus an internship, among others.
 The capstone course for this degree involves working with real-world decision-makers.

 Mercyhurst University was established in 1926 as a college founded by the Erie Diocese.
 Mercyhurst University’s main campus in Erie covers more than 60 acres and serves approximately 2,650 students.
-The average student to faculty ratio at Mercyhurst University is 20 to 1.
+The average student-to-faculty ratio at Mercyhurst University is 20 to 1.
 Mercyhurst University operates five satellite education facilities in Pennsylvania.

 Program: BA in Intelligence Studies